Requirements by Modality

 Clinicals must begin in the fall semester, continue through the spring semester and consist of three eight-hour shifts per week.

-If you live in the Treasure Valley area surrounding Boise, apply to the campus-based version of this program.
-If you are accepted, you will be placed for clinicals.
+- If you live in the Treasure Valley (near Boise), apply for the campus-based program.
+Once accepted, you’ll be placed at a clinical site.

-If you don’t live in the Treasure Valley, you will secure an approved clinical experience.
-These panels will guide you through that process.
+- If you live outside the Treasure Valley, you’ll secure an approved clinical site.
+This guide will walk you through the process.

-Know the clinical experience requirements for your modality
+Step 3: Know the requirements for your modality

 Clinical sites will be more willing to accept you if you have a good understanding of the field.
 Consult online resources, obtain shadow experience and speak with working technologists to deepen your knowledge and present yourself as a prepared candidate.